syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/query-builder/EJ2_ASP.NETCORE/columns.md

-> When columns are auto-generated, the column type will be determined from the first record of the data source.
+N> When columns are auto-generated, the column type will be determined from the first record of the data source.

 ## Labels

 By default, the column label is displayed from the column [`field`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.QueryBuilder.QueryBuilderColumn.html#Syncfusion_EJ2_QueryBuilder_QueryBuilderColumn_Field) value.
 To override the default label, you have to define the [`label`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.QueryBuilder.QueryBuilderColumn.html#Syncfusion_EJ2_QueryBuilder_QueryBuilderColumn_Label) value.

-> If both the field and headerText are not defined in the column, the column renders with “empty” header text.
+N> If both the field and headerText are not defined in the column, the column renders with “empty” header text.

 ## Operators